Molodos/ElegooNeptuneThumbnails/README.md

 ## License

-This repository uses code snippets and image encoding binaries from Elegoo Cura MKS Plugin and is therefore released under the **AGPL v3** license.
+This repository uses code snippets from the Artillery Cura MKSWiFiPlugin and is therefore released under the **AGPL v3** license.